Code of Practice

-5.2 Members shall retain and process any personal information in accordance with the Data Protection Act 1998.
+5.2 Members shall retain and process any personal information in accordance with the General Data Protection Regulation.

 5.3 Members shall always act in the best interests of the Client and take reasonable steps to establish to their complete satisfaction that the Client is acting freely, without coercion or undue influence and with sufficient understanding of the product or service to make an informed decision.
 If a Client cancels a product or service, the Member must make reasonable efforts appropriate to the circumstances to satisfy themselves that any cancellation is the Client’s free choice and without coercion.

-5.5 Unless agreed with the Client, when preparing a Will, Members must determine the financial position of the Client, including any Inheritance Tax liabilities on death, his obligations to family and dependants and his wishes regarding distribution of his estate.
+5.5 Unless agreed with the Client, when preparing a Will, Members must determine the financial position of the Client, including any Inheritance Tax liabilities on death, their obligations to family and dependants and their wishes regarding distribution of their estate.

 5.6 Members must not assist Clients in undertaking any activity for which the Client does not have the necessary capacity.
 Members must have regard to relevant legislation and case law when assessing whether a Client has capacity to make any relevant decision.

-5.8 A Member shall not make the appointment of himself (or his firm or anyone else connected to him) as an executor, trustee or an attorney a condition of accepting instructions.
-Before appointing himself (or his firm or anyone else connected to him) as an executor, trustee or an attorney a Member shall provide the client with a written indication of the current fees to complete those duties.
+5.8 A Member shall not make the appointment of themself (or their firm or anyone else connected to them) as an executor, Trustee or an attorney, a condition of accepting instructions.
+Before appointing themself (or their firm or anyone else connected to them) as an executor, Trustee or an attorney, a Member shall provide the Client with a written indication of the current fees to complete those duties.

 5.10.2 any benefit where a person who has a right to expect provision to be made for them under the Inheritance (Provision for Family and Dependents) Act 1975 is excluded or inadequately provided for.